matthewngc/MatthewNg_T2A2/README.md

 The purpose of this API Webserver is to allow users to track and record the videogames that they have played, are currently playing or would like to play.
 Specifically, the problem to be addressed with this API application is the difficulty of managing gaming backlogs and tracking gaming progress for individuals who prefer to play multiple games at once, or like to temporarily leave games unfinished and continue at a later date.

 This API application acts as a centralised hub where users can add games and include a tag to mark them as completed, currently in progress, dropped, shelved (temporarily), or plan to play, which allows them to easily track their game collection and history.
 Additionally, users can also add notes under each game as reviews, story progress, quest reminders and other information specific to these games.
-Overall, this API webserver provides an effective solution to game progress management.
+Overall, this API webserver provides an effective solution to game management and aims to maximize the user's overall gaming experience by offering a simple yet effective platform to manage and work through their gaming backlog.

 ---